Packer QEMU: Building Ubuntu 20.04/22.04/24.04 VM images

 • Start from an Ubuntu Cloud image: modify an existing disk image to suit your needs without using autoinstall

-The former provides the most flexibility in how things are setup, so that's the approach described in this article.
+Because the former provides most flexibility in how things are setup, thus that is the approach we describe in this article.

 disk_image = false